Immain/Duplicate-Image-and-Video-File-Remover/README.md

 ## Description

-I creatred this PowerShell script to remove duplicate image and video files in a specified directory and its subdirectories.
+I created this PowerShell script to remove duplicate image and video files in a specified directory and its subdirectories.
 It identifies duplicates based on file names with " - Copy" and/or "(n)" suffixes, keeping the original file and deleting the duplicates.

 ## Features